mathpunk/livre/notes.md

 # theory: text phenomenonomy

+What's it like to be text?

+reading: Alien Phenomenology (Bogost), Cybertext (Aarseth)

 ## granularity

-question: when is words words and when is words thoughts?
+When are words merely words, and when are they thoughts?

 ## symmetry

+see Allen Tan's audition.js for a simple example of "rotating" text with sets as degrees of freedom.

+## atoms

 words
 keywords
 units